|Posted by itiswhatitiscleaning on November 1, 2020 at 3:00 PM|

 - Tip # 6: Clean Sinks and Chrome.
 If a shiny sink gets you excited, you are going to love this.
 Clean out your stainless steel or porcelain sink and spray it with rubbing alcohol.
 This not only cleans and disinfects it, but it also shines it as well.
 To shine use a dry cloth to buff the sink and it is safe on both chrome and brass so use it to shine the chrome or polish the brass fixtures.

-Be sure to check back next week for Rubbing Alcohol Cleaning Tips Part 2 on our website http://itiswhatitiscleaning.com.
-And remember to call Laura, (402) 578-6515 at It is What It is Cleaning for all of your home and office cleaning needs.
+Be sure to check back for more Cleaning Tips Part on our website.
+And, remember to call Laura, (402) 578-6515 at It is What It is Cleaning for all of your home and office cleaning needs.

 Found in your local grocery store aisle, distilled white vinegar, can be used to clean many areas of your home.
 We compiled the many uses of vinegar in cleaning your home.